Service Level Agreement

 Business Days

-From 08:30 to 17:30 (Central European Time), Monday through Friday, with the exception of recognized and official public holidays in the Netherlands.
+From 8:30 to 17:30 (Central European Time), Monday through Friday, excluding officially recognized public holidays in the Netherlands.
 These may vary annually.

 Change